-^{}Andreas Mense: IAB Nuremberg, Regensburger Straße 100, 90478 Nuremberg, Germany, andreas. mense@iab.de, and Visiting Scholar at LSE.
-I thank Gabriel Ahlfeldt, Rainald Borck, Thiess Büttner, Yongheng Deng, Christian Hilber, Markus Nagler, Kate Pennington, Johannes Rincke, Sebastian Siegloch, Niko Szumilo, Matthias Wrede, and participants at the 2020 North-American Virtual Meeting of the Urban Economics Association, the Virtual Annual Conference of the VfS 2020, the 2021 European Virtual Meeting of the Urban Economics Association, the Virtual Annual Conference Tel Aviv 2022, the Potsdam Research Seminar in Economics, the Public Economics Research Seminar at CES/LMU Munich, and the brownbag seminar at University of Erlangen-Nuremberg for valuable comments and suggestions.
-I am solely responsible for all remaining errors.
+\Andreas Mense: IAB Nuremberg, Regensburger Straße 100, 90478 Nuremberg, Germany, andreas. mense@iab.de, and Visiting Scholar at the Department of Geography and Environmant at LSE.
+I thank Gabriel Ahlfeldt, Rainald Borck, Thiess Büttner, Yongheng Deng, Christian Hilber, Markus Nagler, Kate Pennington, Johannes Rincke, Sebastian Siegloch, Niko Szumilo, Matthias Wrede, and participants at the 2020 North-American Virtual Meeting of the Urban Economics Association, the Virtual Annual Conference of the VfS 2020, the 2021 European Virtual Meeting of the Urban Economics Association, the Virtual Annual Congress of the European Economic Association 2021, the UCLA/TAU/ESCP Affordable Housing Conference Tel Aviv 2022, the Potsdam Research Seminar in Economics, the Public Economics Research Seminar at CES/LMU Munich, and the brownbag seminar at University of Erlangen-Nuremberg for valuable comments and suggestions.
 This research was funded through grant ME 4963/1-1 by the German Research Foundation.
 I am grateful to LSE for its hospitality.
+All errors are my own.